dustinpfister/videoground-samp-waveform/videos/vector3_start/README.md

 # vector3_start

 This is the starting project folder for what might become a few projects that have to do with using a Vector3 object for setting audio sample data values.
-For this project at least there is starting out with just one point in 3d space, rather than a few, or a whole geometry.
-It is not fully clear to me how to go about doing this sort of this thus far but I would like to at least get started with it.
+For this project at least there is starting out with just one point in 3d space, then maybe also a few more as that is one of many things I want to experiment with more before starting a another project folder like this.
+It is not fully clear to me how to go about doing this sort of this thus far but I would like to at least get started with it and learn as I go.

-## Vector Unit Length used to set amplitude, direction for pitch, and other waveform paramaters
+## Vector Unit Length used to set amplitude, direction for pitch, and other waveform parameters

 There are all kinds of ideas that come to mind with this of course, however I am thinking that the vector unit length should be used to set what the amplitude should be.
 After that there is the question of what to do with the direction of the vector.
 There is of course setting the pitch of the waveform that is used which can maybe be tied to the y value, that then leaves x and z free for setting two other parameters of some kind.
 Two other parameters might be something like setting the total number of possible sample depth index values, and maybe a lerp value from one waveform type to another such as sine to triangle maybe.